 - Only digital entries in jpeg (.jpg) or tiff (.tif) format will be considered.
-Photos must be 300 dpi and at least 1500 x 1500 pixels to be considered for the photo of the month or cover.
+Photos must be at least 1500 x 1500 pixels to be considered for the photo of the month or cover.
 As a general rule of thumb, your photo must print clearly at 8.5" x 8.5" to qualify for a month page.
 Smaller photos may be entered, but will only be used for the collage pages.
 Absolutely no print photographs will be accepted.

 - If your entry was taken by a professional photographer or commercial studio, you must send us a signed copyright release, by mail (Wisconsin Humane Society, 4500 W. Wisconsin Avenue, Milwaukee, WI 53208, Attn: Allie Christman), email (firstname.lastname@example.org), or fax (Attn: Allie at 414-431-6200).
 Be sure to include your full name and the file name of the photo you sent along with the release.

 - All entries must be received by the Wisconsin Humane Society no later than July 25, 2018 to be considered.
 The entry form will close at 11:59pm on 7/25/18.